 - 11.1.
 Our policy on bullying is set out in a separate policy and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures. - 11.2.
 The school recognises that child on child abuse can take many forms, e.g. cyber-bullying, prejudiced based and discriminatory bullying, sexual violence or harassment, physical abuse, sending nude or semi-nude images or videos and initiating/hazing type violence and rituals and Upskirting (a criminal offence from 2019).
-See Section 16 p.14 of this Policy - 11.3.
-The school will strive to achieve the Bullying Intervention Group (BIG) Award to identify its commitment to tackle and reduce any incidents of bullying in the school. - 11.4.
+See Section 16 of this Policy - 11.3.
+The school will strive to achieve the Bullying Intervention Group (BIG) Award to identify its commitment to tackle and reduce any incidents of bullying in the school and create an Anti-bullying charter in consultation with parents and children. - 11.4.
 Any incidents of bullying are logged in the school's shared area and reviewed by the pastoral team.
 Three year trends are reviewed by the pastoral team.